nagix/mini-tokyo-3d/README.md

 ## How to Build

 First, get access tokens for the public transportation data and map tiles by signing up at the [Public Transportation Open Data Center](https://developer.odpt.org/signup) and [Mapbox](https://account.mapbox.com/auth/signup/).
-At the Public Transportation Open Data Center, you need to get both tokens for ODPT Center and Challenge 2024.

 The latest version of Node.js is required.
 Move to the root directory of the application, run the following commands, then the script, dataset and static web page will be generated in the `build` directory.
 ```bash